nickwimer/ytScripts/README.md

 `--cmap`: Name of the colormap for the slice plot (defualts to "dusk").

-`--LM`: Flag to specify that the data is in SI units (defualts to cgs).
+`--SI`: Flag to specify that the data is in SI units (defualts to cgs).

 `--plot_log`: Flag to plot the data using log values.